DeepSeek V4: Full Release Breakdown — Features, Benchmarks and How to Use It

 | Codeforces Rating | 3052 |

-DeepSeek V4 API Pricing
+What is the DeepSeek V4 API pricing?

 Both models are available immediately via the DeepSeek API using the model IDs deepseek-v4-pro and deepseek-v4-flash.
 Pricing follows the standard cache-hit / cache-miss structure.
+The figures below are DeepSeek's published API rates as of May 2026 and are subject to change while the model is in preview — re-check the official pricing page before committing to volume.

 | Model | Input (cache miss) | Input (cache hit) | Output |